extendr/extendr/paper.md

 custom data types into `SEXP` types.

-The `rextendr` package also provides R-level functions `rust_source`, which allows abitrary Rust code to be evaluated returning the last value in the block, and `rust_function`, which compiles, wraps and returns arbitrary Rust functions as callable R functions.
+The `rextendr` package also provides R-level functions `rust_source`, which allows arbitrary Rust code to be evaluated returning the last value in the block, and `rust_function`, which compiles, wraps and returns arbitrary Rust functions as callable R functions.
 These two functions are very similar in scope to the `evalCpp` and `cppFunction` functions provided by Rcpp, and are very versatile,